 I suggest alternating between adding the dry ingredients and the buttermilk.
 Add the buttermilk while the mixer is running (see the ingredients section for my easy method to make buttermilk).
 Add the remaining dry ingredients and give everything a final stir to ensure everything is fully incorporated.

-Adding the blueberries
+Adding the Blueberries

-How many times have you added fruit to your baked good and they’ve disappointedly sunk to the bottom?
+How many times have you added fruit to your baked goods and they’ve disappointedly sunk to the bottom?
 That can lead to a soggy bottom (I’m channelling my inner Mary Berry here) and a bit of a mess.
 My top tip for adding fruit to any batter is to toss it in flour first.
 For this recipe, we are tossing the blueberries in one tablespoon of flour.

-Building the Rustic Vegan Almond Blueberry Cake
+Building the Cake

 Now we are ready to start building our cake in the cake pan.
 Make sure you have greased and lined the base with parchment paper and greased the sides (for easy cake removal).
 Spread half of the cake batter on the bottom of the cake pan.
 Then add the coated blueberries on top.
 You don’t need to push them down into the batter.
 Just let them sit on top, as shown below.